altsan/at-calculator/README.md

 programming (bitwise logic) functions.
 The scientific and/or programming controls may be shown or hidden.

-A hexadecimal input mode is available.
+Both decimal and hexadecimal input modes are available.
 However, real (floating point) numbers are not supported in hexadecimal mode.

 Mathematical order of operations is observed.
-For example, entering `5 [+] 2 [×] 3 [x?]
-3` will be evaluated as `5 + (2 × 3³)`, yielding a
+For example, entering `5 [+] 2 [×] 3 [xⁿ] 3` will be evaluated as `5 + (2 × 3³)`, yielding a
 result of `59`.
 (Bitwise shifts are treated as multiplication operations for this purpose.)

-The window size and font are customizable.
+The calculator fonts are customizable.
 Note that if you change the font used for buttons, you should choose a Unicode-capable font which includes the necessary symbols.

 Notices